Rules Pertaining to Wild Animals

 When did the rules become effective?

 The Board of Natural Resources passed the rules during the board meeting held Oct.
 25, 2022, at Fort McAllister State Park.
-The rules take effect Dec.
-4, 2022, per the Secretary of State's office.
+The rules took effect Dec.
+4, 2022.
+The 12-month grace period to tag and register six reptile species ended on Dec 4, 2023.

 I have a pet reptile that was listed as wild animal under the recently passed rules.
 Can I keep it?

-Yes.
-Indian rock pythons, Burmese pythons, Argentine black-and-white tegus, Nile monitors, African helmeted turtles and Chinese softshell turtles possessed on or before the effective date of the rules may be held as a pet without a license or permit provided that the owner tags and registers all individuals with DNR’s Law Enforcement Division within 12 months of Dec.
-4, 2022, the effective date of the rules.
-See the Reptile Tagging page for more information on tagging and registration.
+It depends.
+Indian rock pythons, Burmese pythons, Argentine black-and-white tegus, Nile monitors, African helmeted turtles and Chinese softshell turtles possessed on or before the effective date of the rules may be held as a pet without a license or permit provided that the owner tagged and registered all individuals with DNR’s Law Enforcement Division on or before Dec.
+4, 2023.
+Animals not tagged and registered with DNR by Dec.
+4, 2023, cannot be held as pets.

 I am a reptile breeder.
-How will the rules affect my business?
+How do the rules affect my business?

 Do the rules apply to different color morphs of listed species?